gu-fan/clickable.vim/README.rst

         " pattern for string matching
         \ 'pattern': 'test',

-        " only valid when filetype is vim
+        " Valid when filetype is vim or html
-        \ 'filetype': 'vim',
+        \ 'filetype': 'vim,html',

         " tooltip when showing
         \ 'tooltip': 'test:',